ENCCS/hpda-python/content/performance-boosting.rst

 - ``def`` - Python style:

-Called by Python or Cython code, and both input/output are Python objects.
+   - Called by Python or Cython code, and both input/output are Python objects.
-Declaring the types of arguments and local types (thus return values) can allow Cython to generate optimized code which speeds up the execution.
+   - Declaring argument types and local types (thus return values) can allow Cython to generate optimized code which speeds up the execution.
-Once the types are declared, a ``TypeError`` will be raised if the function is passed with the wrong types.
+   - Once types are declared, a ``TypeError`` will be raised if the function is passed with the wrong types.

 - ``cdef`` - C style: